 4. Gifted and Talented Assessment Accommodations

-If a student has ADHD, autism, or other learning differences, accommodations are often provided during gifted and talented assessments, such as:
+If a student has ADHD, autism, or other learning differences, exam accommodations are often provided during gifted and talented assessments, such as:

 - Extended time